mathcoutant/classification-quickdraw-dataset/README.md

 - They also have a very short time to draw the object, so the drawings are often very simple and unclean.
 This can explained the confusion between flowers and windmill, for example.

 The model can be further improved by using more complex models and by using more data.

+## Possible improvements
+- Sort the data to keep only the recognized drawings
+- More data, more epochs
+- Modify the learning rate and gamma
+- Use a more complex model

 ## References
 1. Quick, Draw!
 Dataset: